JJguri/cv/content/stays/stay-2/index.md

 slides: example
 ---

-### Department of Agronomy, Purdue University, West Lafayette, Indiana
+### Department of Agronomy, Purdue University, West Lafayette, Indiana, US

 #### Period
 From May 2015 to Mar 2016